orangemug/git-deploy/README.md

 ```

 ## Usage
-Git deploy looks at CI enviroment variables to determine the branch / tag that's just been tested.
+Git deploy looks at CI environment variables to determine the branch / tag that's just been tested.
 If the _tag_ matches a semver or the _branch_ is one of the configured branches to deploy.
 It'll deploy files from a specified directory locally into the destination repository.

 Ok that was a little confusing lets see an example.
-We've just pushed a build to our source git repository first off you're CI enviroment **must** write the build files to a directory.
+We've just pushed a build to our source git repository first off you're CI environment **must** write the build files to a directory.
 Below we've stored our builds in `/tmp/build`

 ```
 /tmp